-Not sure how to send Christmas cards to hospitalized kids?
+Not sure how to send cards to a children’s hospital?

 Well, it couldn’t be easier.
 The organization Cards for Hospitalized kids will do all the leg work for you — all you have to do is mail your card(s) to: